 - Feeling depressed, ashamed, or guilty about your eating

-It is important to ask, “Do I have binge eating disorder?” because your eating habits can cause a lot of turmoil in your life.
-Along with your eating disorder, you may also struggle with depression as well as anxiety about your eating.
-It is common for people with a binge eating disorder to feel anxious about when they can eat next or if people know how much they eat.
+Along with disordered eating, you may also struggle with depression as well as anxiety about your eating.
+It is common for people with a binge disordered eating to feel anxious about when they can eat next or if people know how much they eat.
 This is why it’s important to seek the help of a mental health dual diagnosis treatment center.

-What Helps With A Binge Eating Disorder?
+What Helps Binge Disordered Eating?

 Working with a therapist in an individual setting gives you a safe place to discuss your past and understand why you binge eat.
 A therapist can provide you with a new perspective as well as coping skills to begin living a better life.
 The other benefit of going to treatment is group therapy, which helps you see that you’re not alone and that you have additional support.